Koenighain27/osticket-prereqs/README.md

 </p>
 <br />

-After applying the changes, we'll need to download a few things so OSticket can run on the VM.
-Click this link to download the necessary files: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6 .
-First, download and install PHP Manager for IIS and rewrite moduel.
+After applying the changes, we'll need to download a few things so osTicket can run on the VM.
+Click this link to download the necessary files: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
+First, download and install PHP Manager for IIS and rewrite module.
 Make sure to download the files on the Google Drive through your VM and not on your own computer.
 After downloading, create the directory C:\PHP.
 <p>
 <img src="https://imgur.com/otghrd5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>